Kat Steele Kat Steele

 Recognition and public acknowledgement of these efforts can have a lasting impact.
 Those recognized will be highlighted in a monthly social media feature and receive a distinct door display visible to every customer.
 And the most outstanding in their neighborly actions will receive an award at the annual Neighborhood Summit.
 This recognition demonstrates how their values stretch beyond the mission statement.

-The above article was written by 17STRONG Outreach Committee Member, Chris Norton.
+The above article was written by 17STRONG Communications Committee Member and Millikin neighbor, Chris Norton.

 Read More